 (Here I’m mainly talking about how you relate to your local environment, but these three perspectives might also help to describe your worldview.)

 Shifting from one perspective to the another is accomplished through the movement of your attention.

 Your attention can move inside your body or out into your surroundings.
 The overall scope of your attention can narrow or widen.
 Within the envelope of your attention, you can choose to foreground certain elements and background others.

 Shifting perspective intentionally this way might be thought of as something that you do from the inside.
-When events beyond your control suddenly demand your attention – or at least distract you from your intended focus – you might feel as if something outside of you is commanding you.
+When events beyond your control suddenly demand your attention – or at least distract you from your intended focus – you might feel as if you are being commanded from the outside.

-The difference between acting from the inside-out to experiencing stimuli that arrives from the outside-in can feel like the difference between being an autonomous actor or having the sense that life happens “to me.”
+The difference between acting from the inside-out or experiencing stimuli arriving from the outside-in can feel like the difference between being an autonomous actor or having the sense that life happens “to me.”

-In the flow state – where insides and outsides become unified – it be more accurate to say that life happens “through me.”
+In the flow state – where insides and outsides become unified and one has a sense of being one with the environment – it might be more accurate to say that life happens “through me.”

-In other words, the gestalt of these elements shows up not only in your actions, but also in your sensing, feeling, and thinking.
+In a “complete” experience, the gestalt of these elements shows up not only in your actions, but also in your sensing, thinking, and feeling.

-The four elements described above can be said to relate to each other musically because they are present simultaneously.
+The four elements described above (breath, ground, space and sound) can be said to relate to each other musically because they are present simultaneously.
 The combination of their layered rhythms, tones, and sensations produces the overall state that you experience as the way this moment feels.